 Instructions

-- Heat extra virgin olive oil in a large pot over medium heat.
-Add the chopped onion, season with a pinch of salt, and sauté for 2-3 minutes.
-Stir in the chopped carrot and celery, cooking for another 4-5 minutes until the vegetables begin to soften.
-Add the minced garlic and black pepper, then cook for 1-2 minutes more until the mixture becomes fragrant.
+- Heat 2 tablespoons (30 ml) extra-virgin olive oil in a large pot over medium heat.
+Add 1 chopped yellow onion and ½ teaspoon salt, then sauté for 2-3 minutes.
+Stir in 1 chopped carrot and 2 chopped celery stalks, cooking for another 4-5 minutes until the vegetables begin to soften.
+Add 3 minced garlic cloves and ¼ teaspoon freshly ground black pepper, then cook for 1-2 minutes more until fragrant.

-- Pour in the chicken broth and add the bay leaves and chicken breasts.
-Bring the mixture to a boil, then reduce the heat to a simmer.
-Let it cook for about 15 minutes, allowing the flavors to meld together.
+- Pour in 6¼ cups (1.5 L) chicken broth and add 2 bay leaves and 2 boneless, skinless chicken breasts.
+Bring to a boil, then reduce the heat to a simmer.
+Cook for about 15 minutes.

 - Remove the chicken from the pot and shred the cooked chicken breasts into bite-sized pieces using two forks.

-- Add the orzo pasta to the simmering soup and cook for 6-8 minutes or until tender.
-Stir occasionally to prevent the orzo from sticking to the bottom of the pot.
-While the orzo is cooking, whisk together the egg yolks and lemon juice in a small bowl, until smooth and creamy.
+- Add 5.3 ounces (150 g) orzo pasta to the simmering soup and cook for 6-8 minutes, or until tender.
+Stir occasionally to prevent the orzo from sticking.
+While the orzo cooks, whisk 2 large egg yolks and 2 tablespoons (30 ml) fresh lemon juice in a small bowl until smooth and creamy.

-- Slowly ladle a few spoonfuls of the hot broth from the soup into the egg-lemon (avgolemono) mixture, whisking constantly to prevent the eggs from curdling.
-Do this until the egg mixture is warmed up.
-Add the shredded chicken back into the soup and stir to combine.
+- Slowly ladle a few spoonfuls of the hot broth into the egg-lemon mixture, whisking constantly to prevent curdling.
+Continue until the egg mixture is warmed.
+Add the shredded chicken back into the soup and stir.

 - Slowly pour the egg-lemon mixture back into the soup while stirring continuously.
-Continue to cook the soup on low heat for another 2 minutes, allowing it to thicken slightly.
-Be careful not to bring it to a boil after adding the egg mixture, as it can cause the eggs to scramble.
+Cook on low heat for another 2 minutes, allowing it to thicken slightly.
+Do not boil after adding the egg mixture.

-- Remove the bay leaves, then taste and adjust with a little more salt, pepper, or lemon juice if needed.
-Stir in the fresh dill, serve the soup hot, and pair it with your favorite bread.
-Enjoy.
+- Remove the bay leaves, then taste and adjust with more salt, pepper, or lemon juice if needed.
+Stir in 2 tablespoons fresh dill, chopped, and serve hot with your favorite bread.

 Notes